jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 ***Very hot research topic: the representative work--Graph convolutional networks (GCNs) proposed by T.N.
 Kipf and M. Welling (ICLR2017 [5] in conference paper list) has been cited 1,020 times in Google Scholar (by the date 09 May 2019).*** ***Update: 1, 065 times (by the date 20 May 2019).*** ***Update: 1, 106 times (by the date 27 May 2019).***

-***Thanks to so many developers in Github for giving me so many stars and support！！！ I will continue to make this project better.***
+***Thanks to so many developers and scientists in Github for giving me so many stars and support！！！ I will continue to make this project better.***

 ***Project Start time: 11 Dec 2018, Latest updated time: 27 May 2019***